I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prntfont/ns-prntfont-_printifi32.md

 If multiple embedding bits are set, the <i>least</i> restrictive license granted takes precedence.
 For example, if bits 1 and 3 are set, bit 3 takes precedence over bit 1and the font can be embedded with Editable rights.
 For compatibility purposes, most vendors granting Editable embedding rights also set the Preview &amp; Print bit (0x000C).
 This permits an application that only supports Preview &amp; Print embedding to detect that font embedding is allowed.

-`fwdAveCharWidth`

-Specifies the arithmetic average of the width of all of the 26 lower case letters 'a' through 'z' of the Latin alphabet and the space character.
-If any of the 26 lowercase letters are not present, then this member should be set equal to the weighted average of all glyphs in the font.

-`fwdCapHeight`

-Specifies the height of the optical line describing the top of the uppercase 'H' in font units (FUnits).
-This might not be the same as the measured height of the uppercase 'H.' If this information does not exist, <b>fwdCapHeight</b> should be set to zero, which indicates that it is undefined.
+`fwdUnitsPerEm`

+Specifies the em-height of the font.

 `fwdLowestPPEm`

 Specifies the smallest readable size of the font, in pixels.
 This value is ignored for bitmap fonts.

+`fwdWinAscender`

+Specifies the Windows ascender value for the font.

+`fwdWinDescender`

+Specifies the Windows descender value for the font.

 `fwdMacAscender`